 Assess youth and families in order to develop, coordinate and implement individualized treatment plans with youth and their families to resolve abuse and neglect difficulties and to achieve permanency for youth; Coordinate youth’s placement within foster care, school and community, DHS and family court.
 Manage a caseload of approximately 15 children; Testify in court; Provide documentation for all activities completed.

-Provide moderately-intensive, solution-focused, home-based family intervention, life skills education, and supportive services in order to prevent to prevent crisis situations that could threaten family stability and lead to removal.
-Carries a caseload of up to (8) families.
-Responsible for: regular visits with the family in their home or community for a period of 90 days, and not more than 180 days; performing required assessments; writing and submitting service plans, safety plans and progress reports; providing concrete assistance and referrals based on the individual needs of each family.
+Provide moderately-intensive, solution-focused, home-based family intervention, life skills education, and supportive services in order to prevent crisis situations that could threaten family stability and lead to removal.
+Carries a caseload of up to (6) families.
+Responsible for: regular visits with the family in their home or community for a period of 90 days, and not more than 180 days; performing required assessments; writing and submitting service plans, safety plans, and progress reports; providing concrete assistance and referrals based on the individual needs of each family.
 Works a flexible schedule (including non-traditional hours) based on families’ needs.